shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 The priority of a modifier defines its order.
 The default priority is `0`.
 Lower numbers apply earlier; higher numbers apply later.
-Modifiers of the same priority go in order of insertion.
+Modifiers of the same priority apply in the order of they were inserted.

 ``` c#
 var maxMana = new ModifiableValue<float> { baseValue = 50f };